Skip to main content

 Educational Design

 When you develop or revise a course, start with a clear understanding of where your new course fits within the broader program.
 You may wish to look at similar courses offered elsewhere for ideas on content, structure and activities.
-But setting learning outcomes for your course should be the main factor in determining the activities and assessment tasks that you choose.
+When it's time to begin designing your course, setting learning outcomes should be the first step, and the main factor in determining the activities and assessment tasks that you choose.
+Biggs (1999, 2003) suggests that real learning occurs when students actively construct meaning and knowledge as they engage in appropriate learning activities.
+He asserts the key elements of course design – learning outcomes, learning activities and assessment tasks – must be aligned with each other.

 Learning and teaching by design